Scholarships Available

 - Student shows an aptitude to succeed while not necessarily being the top student in the class

-Two, non-renewable awards to graduating high school seniors from White Cloud High School.
+To be awarded to graduating high school seniors from White Cloud High School

 - Maintained a good school attendance record